Geoffrey Hattersley-Smith: Career

-In 1951 he became a staff member with the Canadian Defence Research Board (DRB) (now part of the Department of National Defence).
+In 1951, he became a staff member with the Canadian Defence Research Board (DRB) (now part of the Department of National Defence).
 With the DRB he was part of several expeditions to places such as the Saint Elias Mountains in Yukon and Cornwallis Island, Northwest Territories (now Nunavut).
 From 1953 to 1954 he led the joint Canada-United States expedition to Ellesmere Island.
 In 1956 he received a Doctor of Philosophy from Oxford for his work on Ellesmere's glaciers.

-In 1957 he began 16 years of research on Ellesmere Island.
-As part of the International Geophysical Year (1957–1958) he went to Lake Hazen and until 1973 worked either there or at Ward Hunt Island.
-In 1963 he set up a camp and conducted field research at Tanquary Fiord.
+In 1957, he began 16 years of research on Ellesmere Island.
+As part of the International Geophysical Year (1957–1958) he went to Lake Hazen as part of Operation Hazen and until 1973 worked either there or at Ward Hunt Island.
+In 1963, he set up a camp and conducted field research at Tanquary Fiord.
 The teams that he led named over 50 features on Ellesmere Island, such as Barbeau Peak, the highest mountain on the island and Turnabout River.
-In 1961 he became the first person to climb Mount Whisler, second highest peak on Ellesmere, and on 5 June 1967 led the second team to reach the top of Barbeau Peak that day.
+In 1961, he became the first person to climb Mount Whisler, second highest peak on Ellesmere, and on 5 June 1967 led the second team to reach the top of Barbeau Peak that day.

 He was awarded the Patron's Medal of the Royal Geographical Society in 1966.
 He was elected to the Royal Society of Canada in 1970 and in 1973 he retired as head of the DRB's Geotechnical Section and returned to England.

-After returning to England he re-joined the British Antarctic Survey and was the secretary of the Antarctic Place-names Committee for the Foreign and Commonwealth Office in London.
+After returning to England, he re-joined the British Antarctic Survey and was the secretary of the Antarctic Place-names Committee for the Foreign and Commonwealth Office in London.
 In 1984 the Advisory Committee on Antarctic Names named Cape Hattersley-Smith after him.